Choosing Clear or Clever Copy For Your Website

 This balance between cleverness and clarity is a tricky one to strike.
 And you’re not alone if you feel overwhelmed trying to find that balance.
 I hear creative business owners struggling through it on the daily.

-After writing hundreds of blog posts, social media captions, and websites, there is a balance that I think is your best option when crafting your message.
+After writing hundreds of blog posts, social media captions, and websites, here’s my best advice:

 Write like you talk.